Syria Justice and Accountability Centre

 The Syria Justice and Accountability Centre (SJAC) is a non-profit justice and legal documentation organization that monitors and reports on violations by various actors in the Syrian Conflict.
 Its documentation includes data on the Syrian government, opposition forces, ISIS, and foreign actors.
 The organization was started by the group Friends of the Syrian People in 2012, who had a stated goal of preserving documentation and creating a centralized source for data collection.
 SJAC primarily works on issues related to transitional justice, criminal accountability, and human rights violations in Syria.

 SJAC is a Washington D.C.–based organization that has staff and analysts in Europe and the United States.
 It also has documenters who collect witness statements about crimes against humanity in Turkey, Syria, and Iraq.
 SJAC often collaborates with researchers and human rights and justice–based organizations in the European Union and Syria.

-It was forced to suspend the majority of its projects on January 24th 2025, in response to U.S. Foreign Aid Freeze.